 Churches are visiting and taking care of the elderly, using funds generated from church projects rather than waiting on donors to support them.

-So, let’s not abandon supporting charities and community development altogether because some are ineffective, but instead, choose carefully which charities to invest in—those that focus on changing mindsets and using the resources available.
+So, let’s not abandon supporting charities and community development altogether because some are ineffective, but instead, choose carefully which charities to invest in—those charities working in Uganda that focus on changing mindsets and using the resources available.

 As donors and people working in the nonprofit sector, let us not grow weary in doing good (Galatians 6:9).
 If we do community development right, we will see success: the poor child will finish school.
 That poor family will be financially self-sufficient.
 The troubled marriages will be restored to love, peace and unity.
 And among the local Ugandan churches and families we will be able to encourage the “true religion” James talks about, where they rise up to care for the needy, visit the sick, and take care of orphans (James 1:27).